noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 Pocket Audio is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.

  Pocket Audio themselves list 2 risks and challenges specifically on their Kickstarter.
 These challenges are supply chain issues and knock-off/clone devices.
 THe supply chain for a device like the HiChord is very complex due to its electronic components.
-While Pocket Audio does not provide a parts list, its safe to assume that at least one of its compoents could be succeptable to shortage.
+The majority, if not all of its electronic component
 ## Analysis
 ### PEST